SPI-Birds/pipelines/README.md

 - Install `pypxlib` library from within R: `py_install("pypxlib", pip = TRUE)` (Since this is an external library hosted on GitHub, you need to specify installation via pip)

-- Check that both libraries are now available:
+- Check that all libraries are now available:

 ```
 reticulate::py_module_available("pandas")
 reticulate::py_module_available("pypxlib")
+reticulate::py_module_available("access-parser")
 ```

 (Both commands should return TRUE)